home-assistant/intents/parser/README.md

 The `--areas` and `--names` arguments are the same from `python3 -m hassil`, but default to generic "area" and "entity" terms.

-Exclude the `-n` argument to generate all possible sentences.
+Exclude the `-n` argument to sample all possible sentences.

 ## Sentence Templates